Favourite: Decline

 In England, the scope for giving political power to a favourite was reduced by the growing importance of Parliament.
 After the "mushroom" Buckingham was assassinated by John Felton in 1628, Charles I turned to Thomas Wentworth, 1st Earl of Strafford, who had been a leader of Parliamentary opposition to Buckingham and the King, but had become his supporter after Charles made concessions.
-Strafford can therefore hardly be called a favourite in the usual sense even though his relationship with Charles became very close.
+Strafford can therefore hardly be called a favourite in the usual sense, although his relationship with Charles became very close.
 He was also from a well-established family, with powerful relations.
 After several years in power, Strafford was impeached by a Parliament now very hostile to him.
-When that process failed, it passed a bill of attainder for his execution without trial, and it put enough pressure on Charles that to his subsequent regret, Charles signed it, and Strafford was executed in 1641.
+When that process failed, it passed a bill of attainder for his execution without trial, and it put enough pressure on Charles that, to his subsequent regret, Charles signed it, and Strafford was executed in 1641.
 There were later minister-favourites in England, but they knew that the favour of the monarch alone was not sufficient to rule, and most also had careers in Parliament.
+In 1721, the new office of Prime Minister was created, formalizing the replacement of ministers chosen by the monarch with a political head of government.

 In France, the movement was in the opposite direction.
-On the death of Cardinal Mazarin in 1661, the 23-year-old Louis XIV determined that he would rule himself, and he did not allow the delegation of power to ministers that had marked the previous 40 years.
+On the death of Cardinal Mazarin in 1661, the 23-year-old Louis XIV determined that he would rule himself, and he did not allow the delegation of power to ministers that had happened during the previous 40 years.
 The absolute monarchy pioneered by Cardinal Richelieu, Mazarin's predecessor, was to be led by the monarch himself.
 Louis had many powerful ministers, notably Jean-Baptiste Colbert, in finances, and François-Michel le Tellier, Marquis de Louvois, the army, but the overall direction was never delegated, and no subsequent French minister ever equalled the power of the two cardinals.

-The Spanish Habsburgs were not capable of so much energy, but when Olivares was succeeded by his nephew, Luis Méndez de Haro, the last real valido, the control of government into a single pair of hands had already been weakened.
+In Spain under the Habsburgs, when Olivares was succeeded by his nephew Luis Méndez de Haro, the last real valido, the control of government into a single pair of hands had already been weakened.

 In literature

+In República Mista (1602), dedicated to the Duke of Lerma—the royal favourite of Philip III of Spain—philosopher, advisor and statesman Tomás Fernández de Medrano offered one of the earliest theoretical justifications of the favourite.
+Writing amid criticism of royal favourites under Philip III, Medrano portrayed the favourite not as a rival to royal authority, but as a necessary extension of it—entrusted with distinct responsibilities in service of effective governance.
+Drawing on classical examples such as Callisthenes and Panaetius, he argued that wise princes always relied on loyal and prudent confidants to moderate power and sustain the weight of rule.